Ptisana salicina: Threats

 This species is in serious decline in New Zealand, seriously threatened throughout its range by feral and domestic cattle, wild pigs and goats.
 Large plants no longer exist except in areas where there has been rigorous control of animals, or in inaccessible cave entrances or steep-sided gorges in karst areas.
 Another serious threat comes from plant collectors who are said to have wiped out several large populations in the Kawhia district.

 Description

-The green cane-like leaf stalks are 1 to 3 metres long.
+The green cane-like leaf stalks are 1 to 3 m long.
 The young fronds are protected as they uncoil by a large ear-shaped basal lobe at the base called a stipule.
-The glossy, dark green fronds are 4 metres, sometimes 5 metres long and 2 metres wide.
+The glossy, dark green fronds are 4–5 m long and 2 m wide.
 The juvenile fronds are less robust, and wilt quickly if exposed to sunlight.
 In the Kawhia area, a distinctive form is sometimes encountered, which has crested tips on the adult leaflets.
 Specimens of suitable age may produce spores at any time in the year.